-The Group created the Credit Committee for the oversight of credit risk.
-Chief Risk Officer, reporting to the top Management of the Group and to the Credit Committee, is responsible for managing the Group's credit risk, including the following:

-- formulating credit policies, covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures, and compliance with any regulatory and statutory requirements; - establishing the authorisation structure for the approval and renewal of credit facilities.
-All authorisation limits are allocated to the Credit Committee; - reviewing and assessing credit risk: Chief Risk Officer assesses all credit exposures before facilities are committed to customers.
-Renewals and reviews of facilities are subject to the same review process; - limiting concentrations of exposure to counterparties, geographies and industries (for loans, factoring arrangements, advances and similar exposures), and by issuer and credit rating band; - developing and maintaining the Group's risk gradings to categorise exposures according to the degree of risk of default.
+- The Group created the Credit Committee for the oversight of credit risk.
+Chief Risk Officer, reporting to the top Management of the Group and to the Credit Committee, is responsible for managing the Group's credit risk, including the following: - formulating credit policies, covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures, and compliance with any regulatory and statutory requirements; All authorisation limits are allocated to the Credit Committee; - reviewing and assessing credit risk: Chief Risk Officer assesses all credit exposures before facilities are committed to customers.
+Renewals and reviews of facilities are subject to the same review process;

+• limiting concentrations of exposure to counterparties, geographies and industries (for loans, factoring arrangements, advances and similar exposures), and by issuer and credit rating band;

+• developing and maintaining the Group's risk gradings to categorise exposures according to the degree of risk of default.
 The current risk grading framework consists of 15 grades reflecting varying degrees of risk of default (see Table 'Credit risk grades and corresponding probabilities of default').
 The responsibility for setting risk grades lies with the Chief Risk Officer.
-Risk grades are subject to regular reviews by Chief Risk Officer; - developing and maintaining the the Group's processes for measuring ECL.
-This includes processes for: - initial approval, regular validation and back-testing of the models used; - determining and monitoring significant increase in credit risk; and - incorporation of forward-looking information. - reviewing compliance of credit portfolio with agreed exposure limits, including those for selected industries and product types.
+Risk grades are subject to regular reviews by Chief Risk Officer;

+- developing and maintaining the Group's processes for measuring ECL.
+This includes processes for: - initial approval, regular validation and back-testing of the models used; - · determining and monitoring significant increase in credit risk; and - incorporation of forward-looking information.

+• reviewing compliance of credit portfolio with agreed exposure limits, including those for selected industries and product types.
 Regular risk reports on the credit quality of Group's portfolios are provided to the Group's top Management and Credit Committee, which may require appropriate corrective actions to be taken.
-These include reports containing estimates of ECL allowances. - providing advice, guidance and specialist skills to the Group's employees to promote best practice throughout the Bank in the management of credit risk.
+These include reports containing estimates of ECL allowances.

+• providing advice, guidance and specialist skills to the Group's employees to promote best practice throughout the Group in the management of credit risk.